Reaching Out

 As a nod to screen worship, HPE (Hastings and Prince Edward County) Children and Youth Services Network taps into technology with a digital Rolodex of handy contact cards that can be printed, downloaded or accessed online, helping youth and kids access and find the right resource to support their need, according to the region they live in.

 Belleville is also home to one of just a handful of children-specific residential treatment programs in Canada that treat clients from all over the world.
-Stevenson, Waplak & Associates provides clinical and social services for Quinte Children’s Homes, a residential-style program where the primary treatment is provided by Parent Therapists – a roster of foster parents trained by Stevenson, Waplak & Associates – who support children with complex mental health and development needs.
+Stevenson, Waplak & Associates provides clinical and social services where the primary treatment is provided by Parent Therapists – a roster of foster parents trained by Stevenson, Waplak & Associates – who support children with complex mental health and development needs.
 Children in this care system also have access to doctors, specialists and treatment providers.

 When other options have been exhausted, Stevenson, Waplak & Associates also operate the private Applewood Academy Therapeutic Boarding School – home to Brandon and Matt – that offers counselling, therapy, assessments and a broad range of medical and mental health service providers for children and their families.
 The school, which has about 20-30 students a year, creates individual learning and treatment plans designed to meet the student’s goals for the future.
 The residential nature of the program, in which students live within the community with Parent Therapists, allows for a broad spectrum of focused care that is suited to the individual.